spartez/vue-aui/README.md

 <script src="path/to/dist/vue-aui.js"></script>
 ```

-Use `VueAui.default` to install the plugin into vuejs, if you imported vue-aui using a script tag:
+Use `VueAui.default` to install the plugin into Vue.
 ```html
 Vue.use(VueAui.default);
 ```
+This will register all the components.

 ### CodePen demo starter:
 https://codepen.io/dskrodzki/pen/LeGBme